 Sear, R. (2018).
 Family and fertility: does kin help influence women's fertility, and how does this vary worldwide?
-Population Horizons

-Kaneka, B., & Mturi, A. J. (2017).
-Young Married Women's Perceptions On The Maeanings And Motivations For Their Husbands' Opposition To Their Modern Contraceptive Use In Malawi, Population Horizons realisation of fertility intentions: Is sub-Saharan Africa different?
-Leeson, G. (2017) - Rainy season in Costa Rica
+Population Horizons Kaneka, B., & Mturi, A. J. (2017).
+Young Married Women's Perceptions On The Maeanings And Motivations For Their Husbands' Opposition To Their Modern Contraceptive Use In Malawi, Population Horizons

 May, J. F. (2017).
-The Role of Public Population Institutions on Fertility Outcomes in Sub-Saharan Africa, Population Horizons Channon, M. (2017) Son preference and family limitation in Pakistan: A parity and contraceptive method-specific analysis.
+The Role of Public Population Institutions on Fertility Outcomes in Sub-Saharan Africa, Population Horizons

+Channon, M. (2017) Son preference and family limitation in Pakistan: A parity and contraceptive method-specific analysis.
+International Perspectives on Sexual and Reproductive Health.